TERMS AND CONDITIONS OF BUSINESS

 7. Payment – Defaults.

 Should the Client default on a payment, at any time, the Practice reserves the right to suspend services and to refuse to attend to any animal registered at the client’s home address, until full payment is received.
 The outstanding amount may attract interest from the payment due date and can be subject to an accountancy fee each time a statement is issued for the outstanding amount.
 Goods which have not been paid for will remain the property of the Practice until payment is received in full.
 Where outstanding fees become overdue for more than seven days of the transaction, then a reminder will be sent.
 If payment is not received within 30 days of the transaction, then an accountancy fee may be charged for the administrative costs incurred.
 Should further reminders be required, an accounting fee may be charged each time a reminder is sent.
 In addition to this, interest may be charged at 4.5% per annum above the Barclays’ Bank base rate on fees outstanding after 45 days of the transaction date.
 For all clients, these additional charges may be deducted if payment is made promptly within seven days, but only at the discretion of the Credit Control Department.
 Fees that continue to remain overdue beyond this date will be referred to an external Debt Collection Agency and further charges will be levied in respect of costs incurred in collecting the debt (such as production of reports, correspondence, Her Majesty’s Court fees, phone calls, home visits, etc).
+All registered clients agree to the transfer of personal data to debt collection agencies or Small Claims Courts in the event of non payment.
 The Client should be aware that court proceedings may cause credit worthiness to be questioned elsewhere.
 If the Practice resorts to legal action, then no further treatment will be offered to the Client’s pet or any other animals.

 If the Practice agrees to retain the Client with a previous payment default record, all future transactions will be on a strictly cash only and payment at the time, in advance of treatment, basis.